mulqueenr/mulqueenr.github.io/docs/side_projects/3d_scatterplots.md

   </div>
 </div>

+## Package Release

+This processing is now released as a blender module for ease of use, and processing improvements.
+Please see https://github.com/mulqueenr/blender_3D_scatter_plot for more information!

 ## Introduction

 Here's how to generate 3D scatterplots of single cell experiments in Blender.
 To do this, we are going to use a similar shader to the one I use in the ["molecular render"](https://mulqueenr.github.io/molecular_render/) project.
 Additionally, I will be using blender's python console to read in a simple text file to populate a UMAP projection.